scubajeff/lespas/README.md

 - Simple, beautiful and fast photos & videos viewing
 - Organized photos and videos in albums
 - Manage your phone's camera roll and auto backup to server
 - Synchronization works with Nextcloud server and among multiple devices, edit albums on Nextcloud server and on all your mobile devices simultaneously
 - Share albums with other Nextcloud users
 - Joint album which you and other Nextcloud users can edit together
 - Search for photos by objects with AI
+- Search photos by location, show album in map (map data provided by <a href=https://www.openstreetmap.org>OpenStreetMap</a>)
 - Integrate with Snapseed for photo editing on mobile devices
 - Integrate with <a href=https://github.com/muzei/muzei>Muzei Live Wallpaper</a> app
 - Share to social networks，option provided to strip photo's EXIF before sharing